 When Brewster and Suzanne are inside the Astroworld theme park, they enter the Lost World River Adventure.
 This particular theme ride was later renamed the River of No Return in 1976, and officially decommissioned in 1983.
 Astroworld, part of the Six Flags empire, was closed after 31 October 2005 and the entire park was razed in February 2006.

 Daphne Heap (Margaret Hamilton) is shown wearing red slippers (though they are identified as being rhinestone rather than ruby), a reference to Hamilton's role in The Wizard of Oz (1939).
 The shot includes a few bars of "Over the Rainbow" on the soundtrack.
+Hamilton's character in the film is also evil in nature - to keep up with the time period with the turbulence of the late 1960s especially the Civil Rights Movement she is portrayed as a bigot where she uses the "N" word (racial epithet for African Americans) prior to her death scene.

 Part of the chase scene filmed in the Riverside Terrace neighborhood east of Almeda Road (e.g., where Shaft's Camaro Z28 crashes through an abandoned house; a dead-end cul-de-sac) was later bulldozed by the Texas Department of Transportation when State Highway 288 was built through a section of Riverside Terrace.
 This particular location (a sharp curve on North MacGregor east of Almeda Road) no longer exists and in its place the Highway 288 overpass was constructed, as well as the elevated sections for the service lanes.